 Who else was associated with the resource:

-The occurrences in the dataset are from India, mainly from the western Ghats.
+The occurrences in the dataset are from India, few from USA and Ceylon but mainly from the western Ghats of India.

 |Bounding Coordinates||South West [7, 67], North East [36, 99]|